 - Flat monthly payments divided equally across ten months

-- Semester payments
+- Two equal semester payments

 In addition to the tuition investment, there is also a $100 yearly enrollment fee that covers all books and materials for the entire year, plus any fees for recitals or other performances, as well as costs and materials for attending group classes in which several students meet together on occasion.